 CAUTION: ASHES CAN START FIRES, EVEN AFTER SEVERAL DAYS OF INACTIVITY.
 NEVER DISPOSE OF ASHES IN A COMBUSTIBLE CONTAINER.
 REMOVE ASHES ONLY.
-WHEN STOVE AND ASHES ARE COLD
+WHEN STOVE AND ASHES ARE COLD on the cover and lifting up.

-Whenever the ashes get 3-4" (76-102 mm) deep in the firebox, they should be emptied into the

-Ash Drawer, using the following instructions:
+Whenever the ashes get 3-4" (76-102 mm) deep in the firebox, they should be emptied into the Ash Drawer, using the following instructions: